Permafrost/TundraTN.java/README.md

 This is the pure Java layer that underlies [TundraTN], a package of cool services for [webMethods Trading Networks] 7.1 and higher.

-Please peruse the [API Documentation] for details on the classes and methods provided by [TundraTN.java].

 ## Related

 See [Tundra] and [TundraTN], packages of cool services for